h1alexbel/learner/aws/dynamo/README.md

 ### Indexes

-Local secondary index (LSI) — An index that has the same partition key as the base table, but a different sort key.
+Local secondary index (LSI) — An index that has the same partition key as the base table, but a different sort key, **used for extend access patterns and avoid scans**.

-RCU - Read Capacity Units.
-WCU - Write Capacity Units.

 LSI — Local Secondary Index, **can be created only on table creation**, **up to 5** in scope of one table.
-GSI — Global Secondary Index, can be created anytime, **up to 20** in scope of one table.
+GSI — Global Secondary Index, can be created anytime, **up to 20** in scope of one table, need to provision RCUs & WCUs.

 A global secondary index lets you query over the entire table, across all partitions.
 The primary key of a global secondary index can be either simple (partition key) or composite (partition key and sort key).